-Panel (b) shows that at the initial price $P_1$ , firms in the industry cannot cover average total cost ( $MR_1$ is below ATC).
-That induces some firms to leave the industry, shifting the supply curve in Panel (a) to $S_2$ , reducing industry output to $Q_2$ and raising price to $P_2$ .
-At that price ( $MR_2$ ), firms earn zero economic profit, and exit from the industry ceases.
-Panel (b) shows that the firm increases output from $q_1$ to $q_2$ ; total output in the market falls in Panel (a) because there are fewer firms.
-Notice that in Panel (a) quantity is designated by uppercase Q, while in Panel (b) quantity is designated by lowercase q.
+Panel (b) shows that at the initial price P_1 , firms in the industry cannot cover average total cost (MR1 is below ATC).
+That induces some firms to leave the industry, shifting the supply curve in Panel (a) to S_2 , reducing industry output to Q_2 and raising price to P_2 .
+At that price (MR2), firms earn zero economic profit, and exit from the industry ceases.
+Panel (b) shows that the firm increases output from q_1 to q_2 ; total output in the market falls in Panel (a) because there are fewer firms.
+Notice that in Panel (a) quantity is designated by lowercase q.
 This convention is used throughout the text to distinguish between the quantity supplied in the market (Q) and the quantity supplied by a typical firm (q).